South Coast, Grenada

 Katie May (Staff)

 Laluna is a lovely little hideaway.
 More rustic than luxurious, but it's remote location tucked at the end of a small lane offers wonderful privacy.
 The hotel is on a hillside, so although you will need to be reasonably fit to negotiate the steps to get up to the rooms, you will be rewarded with an amazing view from your balcony and plunge pool.
-The rooms are cottage style, and my favorite were the Deluxe Cottages, which are mid-way up the hill, offering detached accommodation, each with it's own plunge pool (as have all the rooms).
+The rooms are cottage style, and my favourite were the Deluxe Cottages, which are mid-way up the hill, offering detached accommodation, each with it's own plunge pool (as have all the rooms).
 A fabulous beach front cottage is also available.
 I love that you can just tumble out of bed, straight onto the beach, but you do sacrifice the privacy for that benefit.

 Anna Northeast (Staff)